johnno1962/Remote/README.md

 - RemoteCapture.h - #imported into application's main.m to connect to Xcode

+RemoteCapture.h requires a patched main.m to be compiled using ARC.

 ### Limitations

 Remote uses [UIWindow.layer renderInContext:] so most activity on the device is